rasa/php_installer/README.md

 /D=path    Install into the directory 'path' (default is
            %ProgramFiles%\PHP)
 /INSTYPE n Where n is a number between 0 and 7:
-           1: PHP VC6 for Apache, PECL, and Manual (Default)
+           1: PHP for Apache, PECL Extensions, and Manual (Thread Safe) (Default)
-           2: PHP VC9 for IIS, PECL, and Manual
+           2: PHP for Apache (Only)
-           3: PHP VC6 for Apache (Only)
+           3: PHP for IIS, PECL Extensions, and Manual (Non-Thread Safe)
-           4: PHP VC6 for IIS (Only)
+           4: PHP for IIS (Only)
-           5: PECL Extensions (Only)
+           5: PECL Extensions for Apache (Only)
+           6: PECL Extensions for IIS (Only)
-           6: PHP Manual Only (CHM English)
+           7: PHP Manual Only (CHM English)
-           7: Zend Optimizer (Only)
+           8: None

 The following options are planned to be implemented in a future version: